 We gained international recognition for our role in designing and implementing all aspects of the CASS/SEED program.
 Through that program, begun in 1985, we refined and perfected a model for training and educating talented youth leaders from rural and remote areas of the world.
 In the 30 years since the start of CASS/SEED, we have applied that model in every area of the world.

-CIED youth programming is characterized by a focus on the individual student.
+CIED’s youth programming work continues with the MEPI Student Leaders and the Youth Ambassadors programs characterized by a focus on the individual student.
 Direct, personal interaction between program administrators and participants is essential to ensuring the highest quality experience, and this is especially true in working with youth.
 Our dedicated, professional staff is deeply invested in the success of each participant and support every individual at each stage of the program experience.